Alex5902/Weather-Driven-Electricity-Demand-Causal-Analysis/.ipynb_checkpoints/README-checkpoint.md

 This project investigates how extreme weather events, specifically heatwaves, impact electricity demand in Great Britain.

-It combines **state-of-the-art causal inference** techniques with **real-world weather and demand data** to quantify both statistical effects and business costs.
+It combines **causal inference** techniques with **real-world weather and demand data** to quantify both statistical effects and business costs.

 ---